Verification-Preserving Inlining in Automatic Separation Logic Verifiers (extended version): Introduction

 \begin{itemize}

 \item We show why crucial automation techniques such as the automatic instantiation and the automatic selection of proof rules may cause inlining to be \unsound{} (\secref{sec:problem}).

-\item We present a novel \soundness{} condition for inlining in automatic SL verifiers.
-Programs that satisfy the condition are guaranteed to be inlined in a \sound{} manner, without producing false positives.
-Our condition takes partial annotations into account (\secref{sec:overview}).
+\item We present a novel semantic condition for inlining in automatic SL verifiers.
+Programs that satisfy this condition are guaranteed to be inlined in a \sound{} manner, without producing false positives.
+Our semantic condition takes partial annotations into account (\secref{sec:overview}).

-\item We formalize the \soundness{} condition for an abstract verification language that is parametrized by a separation algebra, to capture different state models and different flavors of SL (such as classical and intuitionistic SL), and prove that inlining is \longsound{} under our condition in Isabelle/HOL (\secref{sec:soundness}).
+\item We formalize the semantic condition for a verification language that is parametrized by a separation algebra, to capture different state models and different flavors of SL, and prove that inlining is \longsound{} under our semantic condition in \isabelle{} (\secref{sec:soundness}).

-\item We prove a dual result: inlining does not lead to false negatives other than errors that occur beyond the inlining bound\tout{ (\cite{artifact})}.
+\item We prove a dual result: inlining does not lead to false negatives other than errors that occur beyond the inlining bound (\appref{app:completeness}).